Like many carers, you may have had no health or social care experience when you started looking after someone.

 In some local authority areas, carers are encouraged to attend free courses, for example:

 If you are looking after someone with a long-term condition, you might be interested in attending a course called Looking After Me.

 Not all training focuses on the cared-for person – it’s just as important that you feel confident and emotionally able to look after someone.

 Different courses may be offered in some local council areas.

 How to find out more

-To find out what free training is available for carers in your area, contact the local carers support group or carers centre, or your local county voluntary council.
+To find out what free training is available for carers in your area, ask your social worker or health professional, or contact the local carers support group or carers centre.

-FutureLearn has free short online courses, including courses on health and psychology, many of which may be of interest to carers.
+FutureLearn offers short, low-cost online courses including courses on health and psychology, many of which may be of interest to carers.